vezel-dev/zig-toolsets/CONTRIBUTING.md

 applied:

 * An issue should have exactly one `type` and one `state` label.
-    * The `type` label should never change throughout an issue's lifetime.
+    * The `type` label should generally never change throughout an issue's lifetime, mislabeling notwithstanding.
     * The `state` label is expected to change multiple times as the issue progresses.
 * An issue should have at least one `area` label.